Where Do I Start if I am interested in buying or selling an existing franchise?

 Secondly, it is essential to make sure that all of your documents are in order.
 Buyers who see omissions or inconsistencies in the seller’s paperwork will perceive you to be untrustworthy, consequently compromising the relationship between the two parties.
 Furthermore, delays are likely to occur if there are errors in your paperwork that need correcting.

 In a small business transaction, trust between the buyer and seller is imperative.
 When trying to conduct a successful business transaction, you must be able to tell a story to that buyer.
 That story must be supported by valid paperwork and documentation.

 3. Understand Financing Options

 Finally, it is unlikely that a buyer of a franchise will have cash ready at his or her disposal to buy your business.
 The buyer will likely need financing to enter the franchise.
 Therefore, you should see what type of financing options are available for your buyer.
-An attorney or the franchisor may be able to give the best recommendations for finding the necessary financing.
-This will make selling the business a smoother process, and provide validation as to the price of your business.
+Your attorney or the franchisor’s attorney may be able to give the best recommendations for finding the necessary financing.
+This will allow you to sell the business easily and provide validation as to the price of your business.

 REQUEST A CONSULTATION